 Your work skills

 Your skills are anything you know how to do.
-If you think about your job skills as well as the types of jobs you have had, you will realize that you can apply for new types of jobs if you have the right skills.
+If you think about your job skills and the types of jobs you have had, you will realize that you can apply for new types of employment if you have the right skills.

 Think about your skills in two areas, and write them down:

-1. General job skills are ones that apply to many jobs.
-They include things like being
+1. General job skills applicable to many jobs; they include being

 Can you apply your skills in other areas?